-Circe ranks as one of the greatest witches from all story-telling.
-A beautiful enchantress, she likes nothing better than to turn men into pigs.
+Circe ranks as one of the greatest witches of mythology.
+A beautiful enchantress – she likes nothing better than to turn men into pigs.
 (Some have seen her as a bit of a feminist).
 It is only when the wily Odysseus lands on her island that she finally meets her match.

 Now he and his men sailed on across the wine dark sea, until once again they caught sight of an island.
 They slipped their boat into a snug little harbour, and there they slept for two whole days.

 The following morning, Odysseus said they should explore the island and discover who lived there.
 At these words, his men grew afraid.
 They remembered the terrible Cyclops who had kept them prisoner in his cave, and had devoured some of their companions.

 Odysseus divided his men into two groups, so that if one should get into trouble, the other could come and help.
 He was leader of one group, and Lord Eurylochus (Yuri-Locus) was the leader of the other.
 They drew straws to see which group should go and explore first, and as Eurylochus drew the short straw, he and his men had to set out and explore the woods.